 - Complete repair: The surgeon widens the passageway between the right ventricle and the pulmonary artery to improve blood flow to the lungs.
 The ventricular septal defect is patched to stop the mixing of high-oxygen blood with low-oxygen blood between the ventricles.

 These repairs also fix the two remaining defects (overriding aorta and right ventricular hypertrophy).
 Because the right ventricle doesn't have to work as hard to pump blood into the lungs, the thickness of the ventricle wall will decrease.
 And the patched VSD prevents blood with low oxygen from flowing into the aorta.

-- Temporary or palliative surgery: minor repairs are made to improve blood flow to the lungs.
-This usually only occurs when the baby is too weak or small to undergo full surgery.
-In the temporary surgery, the surgeon creates a secondary route for blood to travel to the lungs for oxygen.
-This is done by placing a small tube, called a shunt, between a large artery branching off the aorta and the pulmonary artery.
+- Temporary or palliative surgery: Minor repairs can improve blood flow to the lungs.
+This usually is done only when a baby is too weak or small to have full surgery.
+The surgeon creates a secondary route for blood to travel to the lungs for oxygen by placing a small tube (called a shunt) between a large artery branching off the aorta and the pulmonary artery.

-Most babies born with tetralogy of Fallot do very well and survive to adulthood, but require regular follow-up with a heart specialist./p>
+Most babies whose tetralogy of Fallot is repaired do very well.
+After surgery, they will need regular follow-up visits with a heart specialist, even as adults.